Crowfunder/Bootshuze/README.md

   - Convert OBJ file's indices and vertices to XML format Spiral Knights uses.
   - Recognize the primitives mode the input file uses (lines, triangles, quads).
   - Calculate bounds for the model.
+  - Output the model either as Static or Articulated.

 The script will NOT:
   - Change any data that can be changed with SpiralSpy after creation (material, texture, etc).